Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it means being excessively self-centered or arrogant.
-The phrase is figurative, as it does not describe a literal state.
+The idiom is figurative, as it does not describe a literal state.

 Origin: